SBGit-2019/Pyside-QCP/README.md

 - v2.1.1: Small bugfixes
 - v2.1.2: Small bugfixes for Scatterplot with single points
 - v2.1.4: Bugfix for zero line and issue #4
+- v2.1.5: Allow python access to all public fields of QCP #5

 ## License